Stand Watie: Later life

 The U.S. government, recognizing that the two factions would never agree on common terms, decided to negotiate with them separately and play them against each other.
 By doing so, it was able to extract a number of concessions from both sides.
 The resulting treaty required the Cherokee to free their slaves.
 The Southern Cherokee wanted the government to pay to relocate the Cherokee Freedmen from their lands.
 The Northern Cherokee suggested adopting them into the tribe, but wanted the federal government to give the Freedman an exclusive piece of associated territory.
 The federal government required that the Cherokee Freedmen would receive full rights for citizenship, land, and annuities as the Cherokee.
 It assigned them land in the Canadian addition.
-This treaty was signed by Ross on July 19, 1866, and ratified by the U.S. Senate on July 27, four days before Ross' death.
+This treaty was signed by Ross on July 19, 1866, and ratified by the U.S. Senate on July 27, four days before Ross's death.

 The tribe was strongly divided over the treaty issues and a new chief was elected, Lewis Downing, a full-blood and compromise candidate.
 He was a shrewd and politically savvy Principal Chief, bringing about reconciliation and reunification among the Cherokee.

 After the treaty signing, Watie had gone into exile in the Choctaw Nation.
 Shortly after Downing's election, he returned to the Cherokee.
 Watie tried to stay out of politics and rebuild his fortunes.
 He returned to Honey Creek, where he died on September 9, 1871.
 Watie was buried in the old Ridge Cemetery, later called Polson's Cemetery, in what is now Delaware County, Oklahoma, as a citizen of the Cherokee Nation.

 Personal life

 After moving to Indian Territory, Stand Watie married Sarah Bell on September 18, 1842.
 Their families had been long-time friends.
 They had three sons: Saladin, Solon and Cumiska, and two daughters, Minnee and Jacqueline.
-Saladin died while the family was living at Mount Tabor / Bellview, Texas (the home of his in-laws the Bells) in 1868, while Solon died during the following year.
+Saladin died in 1868, while Solon died during the following year.
 Both daughters died not long after their father.
 Sarah died in 1884.
 One source states that Stand Watie married four women: Eleanor Looney, Elizabeth Fields, Isabella Hicks, and Sarah Caroline Bell.
 His child with Elizabeth Fields was stillborn in 1836.